monkins1010/Verusguideassets/VerusPay Installation Guide.md

 ## Further Considerations

 * There is no fallover set so if the wallet goes off line people cannot payments.
 Please see the **adding 500 addresses incase of wallet discconection**
-* Security should be a lot firmer than this guide, it is just a setup guide to s
+* Security should be a lot firmer than this guide, it is just a setup guide to show the steps, further action must be taken to:
+	* Encrypt the traffic from the website i.e. use SSL
+	* Firewall the wallet and the Chaintools.php files more securely.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTUwMzQ1MDA5MiwtOTYwODYyMjY4LDU4OT
+eyJoaXN0b3J5IjpbMTk1MjkwODEyMiwtOTYwODYyMjY4LDU4OT
 MyNzAzNywyMDQyNzU1MDM5LC02MTg4NjM5NTcsLTU1MjMzODc2
 OCwxMjQ4Nzc0MDQ4LC0yODA5MjUxMjgsLTE3NDQ5Mjc0ODMsMT
 c4MDMzNjM1LDIwNDYyMDUwMzIsLTE1MjMzNjU5NzcsMTkyMDY5